akedrou/goclj/README.md

     go install github.com/cespare/goclj/cljfmt@latest

-(You'll need Go 1.16+.)
 Alternatively, you can download a clfjmt binary from the [Releases page](https://github.com/cespare/goclj/releases).

 Here is the output of `cljfmt -h`: